 15.15-17.00 playful lecture and workshop on Dutch game history by René Glas, Stefan Werning and Jasper van Vught.
 During this session we will provide insight into the process of creating a national history of games by the Netherlands Institute for Sound and Vision, one of the biggest audiovisual cultural heritage institutions in the Netherlands.
 We will elaborate upon the relevance and urgency of game preservation and will discuss the stakes and issues which arise from the processes of admission and selection of games into an heritage archive.
 The second part of the session will consist of a hands-on workshop where we will play with game history by designing games with historical datasets.
 Doing so, we will explore this historical data of Dutch games to assess how game design prototypes as historiographical 'lenses' can produce new views on a national game history.

 Friday 17 May: retro games and social event

 On Friday afternoon, AwesomeSpace will set up the hall of the Koningsberger building as a real retro-gamespace.
 Here you can play famous and unknown retro classics on old game computers!
 From 16.00, student association Sticky offers drinks at the retro-gamespace.

 Continuous: escape room at David de Wiedgebouw

 Throughout the week you can also participate in a real escape room, developed at Utrecht University.
 Teams look for keys, crack codes and solve puzzles and riddles as quickly as possible through good cooperation, communication, creativity and analytical skills.
 Complete the mission within 60 minutes to successfully leave the room.
 Unlike in a regular escape room, MasterMind does not lock you up.
-The Escape room is for 4-6 persons; you can sign up as a team or as an individual via the website.
+The Escape room is for 4-6 persons and is in Dutch; you can sign up as a team or as an individual via the website.